Tom Banton: International career

 In December 2017, he was named in England's squad for the 2018 ICC Under-19 Cricket World Cup.

 In September 2019, Banton was named in England's Twenty20 International (T20I) squad for their series against New Zealand.
 He made his T20I debut for England, against New Zealand, on 5 November 2019.
 The following month, Banton was named in England's One Day International (ODI) squad for their series against South Africa.
 He made his ODI debut on 4 February 2020, for England against South Africa.

 On 29 May 2020, Banton was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 9 July 2020, Banton was included in England's 24-man squad to start training behind closed doors for the ODI series against Ireland.
 On 27 July 2020, Banton was named in England's squad for the ODI series.

 Banton was recalled for England to play the T20I series against the West Indies in 2025.

+On 27 September, 2026, during the 3rd ODI against Sri Lanka, Banton hit his maiden one day and international century for England, hitting 126 runs of 105 balls, as the team posted 355/7.